On-Demand: High Conflict Divorce: A Discussion of Civil Forensic Issues that Decrease Blame and Strengthen Connections - 5 CEUs

 - Psychologists: This workshop is approved for 5 Core CE hours.
 The Knowledge Tree (TKT) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 TKT maintains responsibility for this program and its content.

-- Counselors: This workshop was previously approved for 5 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #2020-12-04-241AW.
+- Counselors: This workshop is approved for 5 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval # 2020-12-04-241AW.

 - Licensed in another state?
 Please see the yellow highlighted section below.*

-- Social Workers: This workshop was previously approved for 5 Core CE hours through the Georgia Society for Clinical Social Work, approval #081220.
+- Social Workers: This workshop is approved for 5 Core CE hours through the Georgia Society for Clinical Social Work, approval # 081220.

 - Licensed in another state?
 Please see the yellow highlighted section below.*

-- Marriage and Family Therapists: This workshop was previously approved for 5 CE hours through the Georgia Association for Marriage and Family Therapy, approval #115-2020.
+- Marriage and Family Therapists: This workshop is approved for 5 CE hours through the Georgia Association for Marriage and Family Therapy, approval #115-2020.

 - Licensed in another state?
 Please see the yellow highlighted section below.